 Year 5 and 6 students take part in a week-long camp every year.
 Again, these camps operate in an alternating pattern, with odd-year camps taking place somewhere on the South Island and even-year camps taking place somewhere on the North Island.
 Depending on numbers, two or three teachers take part in this camp, along with several volunteer parents.

-We also have an optional Ski Camp that has run for the past three years in Term 3.
+We also have an optional Ski Camp in Term 3.
 Students can opt into the trip run over four days on Mt Ruapehu.
+More details here.

 Do you fancy four days on a secluded mountainside?
 Keen to ski until your heart's content?
 Are you in the mood to stay in our very own log fired mountain lodge with a view right over the ski field and majestic mountain peaks at our fingertips?
 Be wowed when waking up to a snow covered landscape and wrapping up in winter wares.